MicrosoftDocs/ATADocs/ATPDocs/install-step4.md

     ![[!INCLUDE [Product short.](includes/product-short.md)] configure AD FS sensor resolver](media/sensor-config-adfs-resolver.png)

     Initializing the sensor may take a couple of minutes, at which time the AD FS sensor service status should change from **stopped** to **running**.

-## Install the Npcap driver (recommended)

-Installing the Npcap driver is recommended, as explained [here](/defender-for-identity/technical-faq#winpcap-and-npcap-drivers).
-For download and installation instructions, see [How do I download and install the Npcap driver](/defender-for-identity/technical-faq#how-do-i-download-and-install-the-npcap-driver).

 ## Next steps